meugene2022/AI-capstone/README.md

 # Business Understanding

+WE are a up-and-coming used car company that is looking to capitalize on the current downfall of the car market.
+In order to make accurate car price predictions that can help the company travers this market we need to explore the following factors.

-* Understanding the market- The online used car market is struggling post pandemic
+* Understanding the market- the online used car market is struggling post pandemic big companys are selling their inventory for a lower average price
-* Utilizing Carvana’s Inventory- The Dataset Utilizes Carvana's Used Car inventory to get a understanding of the state of the market
+* Utilizing Industry giants Inventory- The Dataset Utilizes Carvana's Used Car inventory to get a understanding of the state of the market from a company that has a sizable market share.
-* We are going to use Machine learning to analyze and understand the inventory listed above to predict car prices
+* We are going to use Machine learning to analyze and understand the inventory listed above to predict along with supporting data to predict prices.

 # Data Understanding

-* Carvana Used Car Inventory
+* The Data set used is the Carvana used car inventory  [here.](https://www.kaggle.com/datasets/ravishah1/carvana-predict-car-prices)
-* The dataset contained 4 columns I used 3 for analysis
+* The dataset contained 4 columns I used 3 for analysis and prediction
 * Contains over 20 thousand used cars
 * Ranging from  1995 to 2022
 * The average price of a car in their inventory is 20k